Breast surgery: breast lift, breast reduction and augmentation

-Plastic breast surgery is one of the procedures most in demand by women.
+Breast surgery is one of the procedures most in demand by women.
 Nevertheless, as with any such procedure, there is a certain amount of risk associated with it (infection, bleeding, unsightly scarring).
 Even if complications with this type of surgery are infrequent, they do exist and they can occur.
 Your surgeon and her team will make sure you get all the necessary explanations and information concerning this type of procedure so as to minimize the risk of complications.
 The final cosmetic result will not be influenced by these complications if they are treated early and adequately.
 Hence the importance of diligently observing the follow-up visits planned with the surgeon as well as the precautions indicated before and after the procedure (e.g. no alcohol intake at least 2 weeks before and 1 week after the procedure, no medication that could modify coagulation, no smoking 1 month before and 1 month after the procedure).

 Duration of the procedure

-Is there increased risk of cancer?
+Is there an increased risk of cancer after breast surgery?

 It is recommended to wait 1 year following breast augmentation before having a pregnancy.
-This is to allow the skin to recover some of its elasticity and to avoid, during lactogenesis, the formation of stretch marks on a skin that has already been stretched by the implant.
+This is to allow the skin to recover some of its elasticity and to avoid, during lactogenesis, the formation of stretch marks on the skin that has already been stretched by the implant.
 In cases of reduction and/or augmentation followed by early pregnancy, especially if there is feeding, the breasts could then take a “deflated” look.

 Will I be able to breast-feed?

 Current breast procedures (augmentation or reduction) should not influence your capacity to feed.
-Whether a woman has undergone or not breast surgery, it is a fact that breast-feeding attempts have a 10% rate of failure.
+Whether a woman has undergone or not breast surgery, it is a fact that breastfeeding attempts have a 10% rate of failure.